Inductive constructions for frameworks on a two-dimensional fixed torus: Further work and related questions

 \subsection{Algorithms}

-An algorithm for determining the rigidity of a periodic orbit framework on $\Tor^2$ appears in \cite{myThesis}.
-It was also recently independently considered by several authors \cite{fixedConeAlgorithms}.
-Both presentations are based on the pebble game algorithm for finite frameworks, with the key idea being to run the $(2,3)$- and $(2,2)$-pebble games simultaneously.
+An algorithm for determining the rigidity of a periodic orbit framework on $\Tor^2$ appears in \cite{fixedConeAlgorithms}, with running time $O(n^3)$.
+The basic idea is based on the pebble game algorithm for finite frameworks due to Jacobs and Hendrickson \cite{pebbleGame}, and developed in \cite{pebbleGameSparse, SparsityCertifying}.
+The key idea for the fixed torus algorithm in \cite{fixedConeAlgorithms} is to run the $(2,3)$- and $(2,2)$-pebble games simultaneously.